qunitjs/qunit/README.md

-[QUnit](http://qunitjs.com) - A JavaScript Unit Testing framework.
+[QUnit](http://qunitjs.com) - A JavaScript Unit Testing Framework.
 ================================

-QUnit is a powerful, easy-to-use, JavaScript test suite.
+QUnit is a powerful, easy-to-use, JavaScript unit testing framework.
 It's used by the jQuery project to test its code and plugins but is capable of testing any generic JavaScript code (and even capable of testing JavaScript code on the server-side).